cncf/tag-security/governance/roles.md

 Leads, any Chair may act as Technical Lead.

 * Primary role of Chairs is to run operations and the governance of the group.
-* The Co-Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
+* The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
 Effective facilitation includes (but is not limited to) the following
 activities: